TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- The client anyway has to resolve official server ip addresses for pinging
 	- match ips

-- Consider a tab for "official" and "community" in browse servers
-	- Actually maybe no because it'd be nice to have it condensed and compare best pings quickly

-- "Favorites" tab

-- Remember the official server to which we have connected

-- Determining best official server
-	- default: EU
-	- Once every second ping all official servers
-	- change_with_save to the first one that responds
-	- is later chosen as the default for Connect to official universe
-	- show ping live in that window next to the server name

-- Quick play
-	- From servers that have any players, find the one with best latency

 - Find best official server?

 - Resolve masterserver hostname once a minute or two, asynchronously?